SallyResch/Assignment1/README.md

 # Assignment1
-1. Vilka klasser bör ingå i programmet?
+1. Which classes should be included in the program?
-	- Klassen Employee
+- The Employee class
-2. Vilka attribut och metoder bör ingå i dessa klasser?
+2. What attributes and methods should be included in these classes?
-	- Attributen employeeName och employeeSalary behövs.
+- The attributes employeeName and employeeSalary are needed.
-	- En metod för att lägga till en anställd
+- A method to add an employee